 Interesting Foliage: yes

-As soon as samaras turn yellowish or reddish brown and the seeds inside are firm, filled out, and dark brown.
+Seed Collection: As soon as samaras turn yellowish or reddish brown and the seeds inside are firm, filled out, and dark brown.
 Best to gather from the tree as seeds that have already dropped lose viability quickly and are easily infested.
 Seed is usually not extracted from the samara.
 Keep in cold, moist storage.

 National Wetland Indicator Status

-According to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations:

-Native Seed Network
+Native Seed Network - Corvallis, OR

 Research By: TWC Staff